-As mentioned above, the weekly HW is due by the end of Sunday (11:59pm) each week.
-After this time, HW turned in one week late (up until 11:59pm) will receive a 25% penalty, HW turned in after this will receive a 50% penalty.
-All HW must be turned in by Fri, May 1 @ 11:59pm to receive credit.
+As mentioned above, the weekly homework is due by the end of Sunday (11:59pm) each week.
+After this time, homework turned in one week late (up until 11:59pm) will receive a 25% penalty, homework turned in after this will receive a 50% penalty.
+All homework must be turned in by Fri, April 30th @ 11:59pm to receive credit.
+If you have technical issues submitting your homework, please seek help via ITS (https://its.gmu.edu/knowledge-base/blackboard-instructional-technology-support-for-students/)